catzy007/catzy007.github.io/posts/2020-07-03-my-journey-to-proxmox-and-pfsense-on-budget/content.md

 _Friday, July 3, 2020_

 Few weeks ago, i come to an online listing.
-They sell a `HP Thin Client T5730` at around 20 USD, i thought it was really good price.
-Yeah, you can comment `its not a good deal you dumb` yeah i know i live in region where even 10-year-old computer still hold its price really strong.
-So i might try to snatch it in.
-Then i watch video about this thin client from [PhilsComputerLab](https://www.youtube.com/watch?v=ekRQS-uyJ4Y) and find out that this thin client has upgradeable processor and that would be interesting.
+They sell a `HP Thin Client T5730` at around 20 USD, i thought it was wonderful price.
+From information that i get, [PhilsComputerLab](https://www.youtube.com/watch?v=ekRQS-uyJ4Y) find out that this thin client has upgradeable processor and that would be interesting.
+If i can upgrade this single-core thin client to dual-core, add more RAM and increase storage capacity, i get myself a good micro server.

 The feature i was looking from this thin client is 64Bit support.
 Many newer Ubuntu based distros has dropped support for 32Bit based system.
-The other thin client `T5740` has intel Atom with HyperThreading, but it only supports 32Bit so yeah drop that even tho T5740 has internal SATA connector.
+The other thin client `T5740` has intel Atom with HyperThreading, but it only supports 32Bit so drop that even though T5740 has internal SATA connector.
-I also stumble upon listing for `gt7725` which had dual-core 64Bit system and had two slots for RAM.
+I also stumble upon listing for `GT7725` which shipped with dual-core 64Bit processor and had two RAM slots.
+The seller said it's sold out.
+So in the end i pick `T5730` instead.
-But the seller said it's sold out.
-So finally i pick `T5730` and do a little gamble.
-I'm going to put Dual Core processor in that, give it 2 GB ram, and anything that can make SATA drive work on that system.

 <br>
 #### Chapter 1 - Upgrading the CPU